 My renewal is coming due, but I don’t have the funds available to pay the renewal fee.
 Is there something that can be done?

-Other businesses with licenses expiring on May 31, 2020 and June 30, 2020, including liquor stores, grocery stores and pharmacies, may request a deferral by submitting a letter of hardship explaining the COVID-related effects on their business income.
+Other businesses with licenses expiring, including liquor stores, grocery stores and pharmacies, may request a deferral by submitting a letter of hardship explaining the COVID-related effects on their business income.
 Licensees demonstrating COVID-related financial hardship will be granted an extension.
 Requests should be emailed to: [email protected]